 We bristle at the term “women’s work” today.
-But, the reality is that men are physically better able to do certain kinds of heavy work, and so chores like spinning fell to women.
+But the reality is that men were physically better able to do certain kinds of heavy work, and so chores like spinning fell to women.

 The importance of spinning in the lives of European women is emphasized by the presence of spinning wheels and distaffs in the imagery relating to many European hearth goddesses.

 Hearth goddesses preside over the home, the sphere of women, domesticity, fertility, and childbirth.
 As mentioned above, Frigga and Holle fit this goddess type, as does the Slavic goddess Mokosh.
 All three goddesses are often depicted with a distaff in hand.

 - value industry (meaning diligent hard work),

 - reward hard-working girls, and